yuri-schmaltz/Wan2GP/README.md

     - New Integrated prompt enhancer to increase the quality of the generated videos You will need one more *pip install -r requirements.txt*

-* May 5 2025: 👋 Wan 2.1GP v4.5: FantasySpeaking model, you can animate a talking head using a voice track.
+* May 5 2025: 👋 WanGP v4.5: FantasySpeaking model, you can animate a talking head using a voice track.
 This works not only on people but also on objects.
 Also better seamless transitions between Vace sliding windows for very long videos (see recommended settings).
 New high quality processing features (mixed 16/32 bits calculation and 32 bitsVAE)
-* April 27 2025: 👋 Wan 2.1GP v4.4: Phantom model support, very good model to transfer people or objects into video, works quite well at 720p and with the number of steps > 30
+* April 27 2025: 👋 WanGP v4.4: Phantom model support, very good model to transfer people or objects into video, works quite well at 720p and with the number of steps > 30
-* April 25 2025: 👋 Wan 2.1GP v4.3: Added preview mode and support for Sky Reels v2 Diffusion Forcing for high quality "infinite length videos" (see Window Sliding section below).Note that Skyreel uses causal attention that is only supported by Sdpa attention so even if chose an other type of attention, some of the processes will use Sdpa attention.
+* April 25 2025: 👋 WanGP v4.3: Added preview mode and support for Sky Reels v2 Diffusion Forcing for high quality "infinite length videos" (see Window Sliding section below).Note that Skyreel uses causal attention that is only supported by Sdpa attention so even if chose an other type of attention, some of the processes will use Sdpa attention.

-* April 18 2025: 👋 Wan 2.1GP v4.2: FLF2V model support, official support from Wan for image2video start and end frames specialized for 720p.
+* April 18 2025: 👋 WanGP v4.2: FLF2V model support, official support from Wan for image2video start and end frames specialized for 720p.
-* April 17 2025: 👋 Wan 2.1GP v4.1: Recam Master model support, view a video from a different angle.
+* April 17 2025: 👋 WanGP v4.1: Recam Master model support, view a video from a different angle.
 The video to process must be at least 81 frames long and you should set at least 15 steps denoising to get good results.
-* April 13 2025: 👋 Wan 2.1GP v4.0: lots of goodies for you !
+* April 13 2025: 👋 WanGP v4.0: lots of goodies for you !
     - A new UI, tabs were replaced by a Dropdown box to easily switch models
     - A new queuing system that lets you stack in a queue as many text2video, imag2video tasks, ... as you want.
 Each task can rely on complete different generation parameters (different number of frames, steps, loras, ...).
 Many thanks to **Tophness** for being a big contributor on this new feature
     - Temporal upsampling (Rife) and spatial upsampling (Lanczos) for a smoother video (32 fps or 64 fps) and to enlarge your video by x2 or x4.
 Check these new advanced options.